nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### (CTRL+S) Switch Panels

-This shortcut allows you to quickly switch the focus between the entity panel and the statistic panel.
+This shortcut allows you to quickly switch the focus between the Entity Panel and the Statistics Panel.
 The panel in focus will be highlighted with a blue header.

 ### (CTRL+L) Switch Tabs

 This shortcut allows you to quickly switch between the tabs of panel that is currently in focus.
-If the main panel is in focus, then the tabs will be the projects and clients tabs.
+If the left Entity Panel is in focus, then the tabs will be the Projects tab and Clients tab.
-If the right statistic panel is in focus, then the tabs will be the overdue and due soon tabs.
+If the right Statistics Panel is in focus, then the tabs will be the Overdue and Due soon tabs.

 ### (CTRL+J) Select next

-This shortcut allows you to quickly select the next item on the currently selected list in the currently selected panel, either the entity panel or statistic panel.
+This shortcut allows you to quickly select the next item on the list in the currently selected tab in the currently selected panel.

-Within the tab that is in focus, the next item in the list will be selected.
+This could be the either the Projects tab or Clients tab in the Entity Panel or the Overdue tab or Due soon tab in the Statistics Panel.

 If there was no item originally selected, then the first item in the list will be selected.

 ### (CTRL+K) Select previous

-This shortcut allows you to quickly select the previous item on the currently selected list in the currently selected panel, either the entity panel or statistic panel.
+This shortcut allows you to quickly select the previous item on the list in the currently selected tab in the currently selected panel.

-Within the tab that is in focus, the previous item in the list will be selected.
+This could be the either the Projects tab or Clients tab in the Entity Panel or the Overdue tab or Due soon tab in the Statistics Panel.

 If there was no item originally selected, then the last item in the list will be selected.

 ### (CTRL+F) Search